Mike Evans (wide receiver): Personal life

-Evans had a rough childhood.
 His mother, Heather Kilgore, gave birth to him when she was 14 years old.
 She was physically abused by his father, Mickey.
-Evans' maternal uncle, enraged by the abuse his sister endured, murdered Mickey when Evans was 9 years old.
+Evans' maternal uncle, enraged by the abuse his sister endured, murdered Mickey when Evans was nine years old.
 Having experienced domestic violence during his childhood, Evans and his wife Ashli founded the Mike Evans Family Foundation in December 2017 to help victims of domestic violence.
-His foundation has also hosted free football camps for children in his hometown of Galveston.
+His foundation has also hosted free football and basketball camps for children in his hometown of Galveston.

-Evans has three children: Ariah Lynn, Amari Thomas and Mackenzie.